gwlim/openwrt-sfe-flowoffload-ath79/README.md

 Compared on the same hardware, this firmware should achieve faster crypto performance

-If you need VPN performance, wireguard should perform significantly better than OpenSSL
+If you need VPN performance, wireguard should perform significantly better than OpenVPN

 Recovery in case of bad flash
 -----------------------------